cgeneske/cyberark-aws-auto-onboarding/README.md

 template during deployment:
    1. Conjur Leader/Follower [LB] IP or FQDN that the solution will target
    2. The account name for your Conjur instance
-      1. If this value is not known it can easily be retrieved via Conjur CLI by first logging into the CLI and then issuing the command `conjur whoami`
+      1. If this value is not known it can easily be retrieved by navigating to `https://<conjur_IP/FQDN>/info`
    3. The CA certificate chain that signs your Conjur Leader/Follower [LB] SSL certificate, which must be consolidated into a single verification key file and uploaded to your solution S3 bucket.
 See guidance under [Environment Type and Verification Keys](#environment-type-and-verification-keys) for more details.